Globalization - Explained

 What is Globalization?

-Globalization refers to the spread or expansion of a company or business entity, technology, information, and consequently jobs across a geopolitical zone, national borders, cultures, and continents.
+Globalization is the spread or expansion of a company or its business activities across countries or national borders.

 In economics, globalization refers to the affiliation between nations resulting from access to free trade.